14 Jul 2025

 In addition to the value proposition, it's important to address any concerns that stakeholders may have and actively engage in dialogue to build mutual understanding and trust.

-“To effectively communicate the value of UX to stakeholders who may not be familiar with it, I recommend clearly outlining the benefits of having a user-centered approach.
+Daniel Chabert, CEO and Founder of web and software development agency PurpleFire, shares the importance of using metrics: “To effectively communicate the value of UX to stakeholders who may not be familiar with it, I recommend clearly outlining the benefits of having a user-centered approach.
 This could include metrics like increased user engagement, improved customer satisfaction and loyalty, higher conversion rates, and ultimately more revenue for the company.
 It’s also important to provide tangible examples through real-world case studies or stories that illustrate how UX has positively impacted users and businesses alike.”

 Zack Naylor also strongly believes in speaking the right language for communicating with stakeholders.